R. Douglas Stuart: Business

 From 1901 to 1921, Robert Stuart had been responsible for managing the Quaker Oats Company's facilities, and Crowell had been responsible for marketing.
 Douglas Stuart's older brother, John Stuart, was groomed to take over Robert Stuart's responsibilities, while Douglas Stuart trained under Crowell.
 In 1922, the elder Stuart and Crowell retired, and John and Douglas Stuart took over the day-to-day operations of the company.

 Politics

 Stuart was active in the Republican Party.
 His son, R. Douglas Stuart Jr., was the founder of the America First Committee, which opposed United States participation in World War II, in September 1940.

 Postwar

 After World War II, Stuart took Quaker Oats' marketing in a bold new direction, with Quaker Oats becoming one of the first companies to employ the services of more than one advertising agency.

 Besides Quaker Oats, Stuart was active in the community.
 He was a delegate to the 1952 Republican National Convention.
 Stuart was also long-time president of the Chicago Council of the Boy Scouts of America.
+One of the original subcamps at the Owasippe Scout Reservation, America's first and oldest Scout camp, owned by the Council is named in his honor.